haechi/haechi.github.io/_posts/2015-07-20-fau-erlangen-thesis-template.md

  ![Title page]({{ site.url }}/assets/images/koma-thesis-erlangen-05.jpg)

-Feel free to use the template for your own thesis.
-I hope it will help you short cut some time usually required for setting up complex LaTeX documents.
+Feel free to use the template for your own uses.
+I hope it will help you short cut some time usually required for setting up complex XeTeX documents.
 You may download the template through the git repository  [https://github.com/haechi/koma-thesis-erlangen](https://github.com/haechi/koma-thesis-erlangen).